solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

   - Backup retention period (7 days)
   - PostgreSQL version (13)

+Reference the [Compute and storage options in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-compute-storage) for more information on all the available compute, storage and memory options available for Azure Database for PostgreSQL.
+As a summary, your options range from:

+- vCores : 1-96
+- Memory: 2GB to 672GB
+- Storage : 32Gb to 32TB
+- IOPS : 120 to 20,000

+As you can see, Azure Database for PostgreSQL can accomidate a very large set of use cases and workloads.

+### Storage

+Azure Database for PostgreSQL - Flexible Server uses [Azure managed disks](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types).
+The default behavior is to increase the disk size to the next premium tier.
+This increase is always double in both size and cost, regardless of whether you start the storage scaling operation manually or through storage autogrow.
+Enabling storage autogrow is valuable when you're managing unpredictable workloads, because it automatically detects low-storage conditions and scales up the storage accordingly.

+> NOTE: After you increase the storage size, you can't go back to a smaller storage size.

+There are [some limitations](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types) when working with Azure managed disk storage.

+Although currently in preview and with [some limitations](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-compute-storage#premium-ssd-v2-early-preview-limitations), Premium SSD v2 will become generally available for Azure Database for PostgreSQL and will increase the performance IOPS from 20,000 max to 80,000 and the disk size to 64TB.

+Another advantage of Premium SSD v2 is they come with 3000 IOPS and 125MB/s free of charge.

 ### Networking

 The connectivity method cannot be changed after creating the server.
 For example, if you selected Private access (VNet Integration) during creation, then you cannot change it to Public access (allowed IP addresses) after creation.
 We highly recommend creating a server with Private access to securely access your server using VNet Integration.